waice13/python_tutorial/README.md

 4. Use case
 before we start new session on this Saturday all of you will summarize & present a conclusion to me.

-**Note it's not individual assigment I suggest you working as a team to complete all subject.
+**Note it's not individual assignment I suggest you working as a team to complete all subject.